leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Multi-part object upload
 The *multipart-upload* allows you to upload a single object as a set of parts.
 Each part is a contiguous portion of the object's data.
 You can upload these object parts independently and in any order.
 If transmission of any part fails, you can retransmit that part without affecting other parts.
-After all parts of your object are uploaded, LeoFS assembles these parts and creates the object.
+After all, parts of your object are uploaded, LeoFS assembles these parts and creates the object.
 In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.

-Advantages: Improved throughput, Quick recovery from any network issues, Suspend and resume object uploads begin an upload before you know the final object size.
-For more detail information you can refer this [page]().
-This method is very simple in java for More detail you can refer this class [methods](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/transfer/TransferManager.html).
+Advantages: Improved throughput, quick recovery from any network issues, suspend and resume object uploads begin an upload before you know the final object size.
+For more detail information, you can refer [this page]().
+This method is very simple in java for more detail you can refer [this class methods](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/transfer/TransferManager.html).

 ```java
     // File Upload to LeoFS using multipart upload method